OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-06.md

 ## 1 Timothy 6:21

-which some have professed and thereby have gone astray from the faith.
+which some have professed and as a result have drifted away from the faith.
-Grace be with you.
+May grace be with you.